Dr Pepper

 Here is a summary of the amount of caffeine in Dr Pepper, based on various serving sizes:

-Compare the nutritional value of a Red Bull Energy Drink and review the comparison report for Coke vs Sprite.
+Compare the nutritional value of a Gatorade and review the comparison report for Coke vs Sprite.
 Learn more about what’s in packaged foods and drinks to make an informed decision about your diet.

 Dr Pepper does not provide a significant source of saturated fat, trans fat, cholesterol, dietary fiber, vitamin D, calcium, iron, or potassium.